ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## The OS Reload for Hyper-V is done.
 What's next?

-For more information, see [Hyper-V setup](hyper-v-setup.html).
+Hyper-V needs to be set up.
+For more information about setting up Hyper-V, see [Setting up Hyper-V](/docs/infrastructure/virtualization/hyper-v-setup.html).

-## A virtual machine will not start.
-“Could not initialize machine remoting system: Error:'Unspecified error'” How do I resolve this issue?
+## A virtual machine does not start.
+“Cannot initialize machine remoting system: Error:'Unspecified error'” How do I resolve this issue?

 To resolve this problem, stop the Hyper-V service and restart it.
-This is typically caused by the Hyper-V service starting while the server activation occurs.
+This problem is typically caused by Hyper-V trying to start while the server activation occurs.
 Restarting the service brings the virtual machine back up after the activation completes.